Chaintech-Network/ComposeMultiplatformMediaPlayer/README.md

 # Compose Multiplatform Media Player

 Compose Multiplatform Media Player is a powerful media player library designed for Compose Multiplatform projects.
-It enables seamless video playback, reels viewing, and audio playing on both iOS and Android platforms, offering extensive customization options for various controls.
+It enables seamless video playback, reels viewing, audio playing, and YouTube video integration on both iOS and Android platforms, offering extensive customization options for various controls.

 ![Blog-banner-02 5](./assets/git_banner.jpg)

+## What's New in Version 1.0.16
+🚀 **YouTube Playback:** We've introduced YouTube video integration in the latest release!
+You can now easily embed and control YouTube videos directly within your app using the YouTubePlayerView composable.
+Enjoy full playback control and seamless integration with other media player features.

 ## Features
 **Cross-Platform Compatibility:** Works seamlessly on both iOS and Android platforms within Compose Multiplatform projects.

 **Video Playback:** Effortlessly play videos in your app with high performance and reliability.

+**YouTube Playback:** Integrate YouTube videos directly into your app, with full control over playback and video state management.

 **Reel Viewing:** Enjoy reel viewing with support for horizontal and vertical scrolling.